Council on Education for Public Health (CEPH) 2017

 - Sandra Martin, PhD, Associate Dean for Research and Professor, Maternal and Child Health

-- Charletta Sims Evans, MEd, Assistant Dean for Student Affairs
+- Charletta Sims Evans, MEd, Associate Dean for Student Affairs

-- Anna Schenck, PhD, Associate Dean for Practice; Director of Public Health Leadership Program and NCIPH; Professor of the Practice
+- Anna Schenck, PhD, Associate Dean for Practice; Director of Public Health Leadership Program; Professor of the Practice

 More about the Accreditation Process

 School accreditation and assessment processes at the UNC Gillings School of Global Public Health are managed through Academic Affairs.